 The valley descent starts at the glacial lakes and consists of two black, challenging slopes.
 Passing the Teufelsegg mountain hut, skiers reach the valley station of the glacier cable car at Maso Corto/Kurzras.

 The two Teufelsegg slopes offer black, challenging ski-runs with spectacular views.
 At theirs end the Teufelsegg mountain hut invites to a culinary break.

-The five to ten kilometer long high-altitude cross-country ski track on the Schnalstal Glacier is located at about 3,000 meters above sea level.
+The two to ten kilometer long high-altitude cross-country ski track on the Schnalstal Glacier is located at about 3,000 meters above sea level.
 Open from early October to December, it offers athletes from various national teams ideal conditions for the high-altitude training for the preparation of the next racing season.
 Also a lot of amateur cross-country skiers choose the Hochjoch track to do their season warm-up.